-If you or someone you know has recently experienced gender-based violence, you might fear that the person who committed harm against you might do it again.
-Safety planning is something you can do to make a plan or do things to protect yourself or others.
+If you or someone you know has recently experienced sexualized or gender-based violence, you might fear that the person who committed harm against you will do it again.
+Safety planning is something you can do to help protect yourself or others.

 The following information combines knowledge from several sources including but not limited to: The National Domestic Violence Hotline, LoveIsRespect.org, the Ending Violence Association of Canada, and the Alberta Council of Women’s Shelters.

 A safety plan is a personalized, practical plan that can help you navigate dangerous situations and consider ways to react when you’re in danger.
 There are many reasons why someone might want to have a safety plan.
 You might be planning to leave an abusive relationship, in the process of leaving or maybe you’ve already left.
 You may also want to find some ways to keep yourself as safe as possible within your current circumstances.
 Or, perhaps a friend or family member is experiencing abuse, and you are looking for ways to support them.
 Information about safety planning is often geared towards people experiencing domestic or intimate partner violence, but anyone can create a safety plan.
 Safety plans come in all shapes and sizes, and they should be unique to the survivor’s needs in the moment (loveisrespect.org).
 No matter what you do, remember that no one ever asks for violence.
 This is not your fault.